Peelite

-The Peelites were a breakaway dissident political faction of the British Conservative Party from 1846 to 1859.
+The Peelites were a breakaway political faction of the British Conservative Party from 1846 to 1859.
 Initially led by Robert Peel, the former Prime Minister and Conservative Party leader in 1846, the Peelites supported free trade whilst the bulk of the Conservative Party remained protectionist.
 The Peelites later merged with the Whigs and Radicals to form the Liberal Party in 1859.

 Overview

 The Peelites were characterised by commitment to free trade and a managerial, almost technocratic, approach to government.
-Though they sought to maintain the principles of the Conservative Party, Peelites disagreed with the major wing of that party (the landed interest) on issues of trade, in particular the issue of whether agricultural prices should be artificially kept high by tariffs.
+Though they sought to maintain the general principles of the Conservative Party, Peelites disagreed with the major wing of that party (the landed interest) on issues of trade, in particular the issue of whether agricultural prices should be artificially kept high by tariffs.
 The Peelites were often called the Liberal Conservatives in contrast to Protectionist Conservatives led by Benjamin Disraeli and Edward Smith-Stanley, 14th Earl of Derby.

 Facing a serious famine in Ireland in 1845, the Peelites sought to lower food prices by repealing the Corn Laws.
 Peel was able to carry the repeal vote in the House of Commons, but only at the price of splitting the Conservative Party, a split which led to the fall of Peel's government in June 1846 and its replacement by a Whig government led by John Russell, 1st Earl Russell.

 The leading members of the Peelite faction that developed after the 1846 split of the Conservative Party were the following:

-The Peelites numbered about a third of the old Conservative party following the 1847 general election.
+The Peelites numbered about a third of the old Conservative party in the House of Commons following the 1847 general election.
 Their main political positions at that time were closer to the Protectionist Conservatives than to the Whigs and Radicals in parliament, except on the issue of free trade.
 The split had been so bitter on a personal level, with attacks on Peel by Protectionist Conservatives such as Lord George Bentinck and Benjamin Disraeli, that the Conservative Party was unable to reconcile the Peelites even after the Conservatives officially abandoned protection in 1852.
 The Peelites also had their own newspaper The Morning Chronicle to highlight their political position.

 After Peel's death in 1850, the Peelite faction was led by Sir James Graham and Lord Aberdeen.
-In the 1852 general election, the number of Peelites was estimated at 40.
+In the 1852 general election, the number of Peelite MPs was estimated at 40.
 In that same year, George Hamilton-Gordon, 4th Earl of Aberdeen was invited by Queen Victoria to form a coalition government with the Whigs and the Radicals.
 This government fell in 1855 as a result of the unpopularity of its hesitant attitude during the Crimean War.